 This Privacy Notice explains in detail the types of personal data we may collect about you when you interact with us.
 It also explains how we’ll store and handle that data, and keep it safe.

-We know that there’s a lot of information here, but we want you to be fully informed about your rights, and how Emma Dupont Etiquette uses your data.
+We know that there’s a lot of information here, but we want you to be fully informed about your rights, and how The Emma Dupont School of Etiquette uses your data.

 We hope the following sections will answer any questions you have but if not, please do get in touch with us.